DanielTelesR/Tech-Law-Landing-Page/README.md

 <h2> Welcome! 👋 </h2>

 <p>This project is my first landing page, built using HTML and CSS.
 I decided to create this one <br>
-to apply and improve my knowledge about CSS flexbox, and test some styling as well. </p>
+to apply and improve my knowledge about CSS flexbox, media queries and test some styling as well. </p>

 <h2> The Project 👨‍💻 </h2>